 - If the story you are submitting deals with sensitive or potentially upsetting issues please mark it with ‘trigger warning’ in the story upload tool, or let us know.

 - Our volunteers edit all the stories we receive, and you’ll be contacted by one of our Editing Panel before we publish your story.
-We will contact you to confirm you’re happy with the changes.
+You are in control of your story, so all changes have to be signed off by you.

 For written pieces please aim for a maximum 600 words, unless you really need to write more.